cdl-biosimilars/mofi/docs/workflow.rst

 Workflow
 ********

-The layout of ModFinder's main window encourages the following workflow:
+The layout of MoFi's main window encourages the following workflow:

 1. Load a *sequence* in FASTA format.
 2. Specify a list of *modifications* for the composition search.